MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-intercept-messages.md

 ## Example

-The following code sample shows how to intercept messages that are exchanged between user and bot by using the concept of **middleware** in the Bot Builder SDK for Node.js.
+The following code sample shows how to intercept messages that are exchanged between user and bot by using the concept of **middleware** in the Bot Framework SDK for Node.js.

 First, configure the handler for incoming messages (`botbuilder`) and for outgoing messages (`send`).